Higher Education Achievement Report (HEAR)

 How to view, update and save your report

 - Update your report: All verified extra curricular activities you have successfully undertaken will be automatically added to your HEAR report.
-However, if any other information is missing, see the HEAR guidelines to find out who to contact.

 - Printing and saving: Your HEAR report is print ready and can be saved/used at anytime throughout your time at the university.